pheranmy7/pheranmy7/README.md

 - 👋 Hi, I’m @pheranmy
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning backend development
+- 🌱 I’m currently learning flutter development
 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me pheranmyolabiyi@gmail.com...07056200904